xwiki-contrib/xwiki-restserver/README.md

 The `@Restricted` annotation takes a `groups` parameter, which is a list of group names that are authorized to perform the request.

-The user management is implemented in the interface `UsersManager`, that you need to implement to map your user infrastructure (LDAP, etc...).
+The user management is implemented in the interface `RestUsersManager`, that you need to implement to map your user infrastructure (LDAP, etc...).

 ### Test your REST resources
 Add the following dependencies to your project: